marcelofern/marcelofern.github.io/posts/python/the-dumbest-compiler-imaginable/index.md

 Note how the addresses of `obj_1.bar` and `obj_2.bar` are different.
-CPython will create instances of those bound methods for each object before it can call the bounded `.bar` function.
+CPython will create instances of those bound methods for each object before it can call the bounded `.bar` function (allocation on demand).
 However, Pypy will use the stack to cache the unbounded method, and call it with the "self" object that is stored in the stack already, so that there is no overhead of allocation and creation of bounded methods when an object function needs to be called.
 It operates similarly to `Foo.bar(self=obj, x=1, y=2)`.

 This strategy provides a considerable performance improvement for heavily OOP programs.
 According to Pypy: